kamalallouzi/github-table/README.md

 What does it do?
 ================

-It makes a table out of repositories that stays up to date with one or more github profiles
+It makes a table out of repositories that stays up to date with one or more github profiles.

+The table can be added to any website/webpage that you desire.

 This can be accomplished from the github JSON-P taken from each profile.